 - Divide the sprouts, parsley, and apple and place around the spinach/cabbage in each bowl.

-- Add divide figs in 2-3 portions.
+- Add figs in 2-3 portions.
 Place on top of each bowl along with the almonds and seeds.

 - Serving Size: 1